 Do not put off pursuing and learning interest because of the mindset that you are not qualified.

 There needs to be confidence that comes from the understanding that you have as much right to use this knowledge as anyone else.

-Top-quality education has never been more available to you than now with the rise of the internet and the online educational platforms.
+Top-quality education has never been more available to you than now with the rise of the internet and online educational platforms.

 Udemy and or Wealthy Affiliate are examples of some top online educational platforms that give us the same playing field as any other person wanting this knowledge and ability to improve.
 (More on this later in the post.)

 “Expertise Is Not Only Achieved Through Exclusivity.”

-By having many interests and professions, you can become better at all of them in each area then you would have been in one specialized area alone.
+By having many interests and professions, you can become better at all of them in each area than you would have been in one specialized area alone.

 Unlike a specialist, the polymath will devote its focus to many different areas.

-They continue to acquire new skills and tools by trying various endeavours.
+They continue to acquire new skills and tools by trying various endeavors.

 Do not be afraid to lose yourself in your interest and or obsession.